 ETFs are subject to secondary market trading risks.
 Shares of an ETF will be listed for trading on an exchange, however, there can be no guarantee that an active trading market for such shares will develop or continue.
 There can be no guarantee that an ETF's exchange listing or ability to trade its shares will continue or remain unchanged.
 Shares of an ETF may trade on an exchange at prices at, above or below their most recent NAV.
 The per share NAV of an ETF is calculated at the end of each business day, and fluctuates with changes in the market value of the Fund’s holdings.
 The trading prices of an ETF's shares fluctuate continuously throughout the trading day based on market supply and demand, which may not correlate to NAV.
 The trading prices of an ETF's shares may differ significantly from NAV during periods of market volatility, which may, among other factors, lead to the Fund’s shares trading at a premium or discount to NAV.

-Exchange Traded Funds (“ETFs”) are afforded certain exemptions from the Investment Company Act.
+Exchange Traded Funds (“ETF”) are afforded certain exemptions from the Investment Company Act.
 The exemptions allow, among other things, for individual shares to trade on the secondary market.
 Individual shares cannot be directly purchased from or redeemed by the ETF.
-Purchases and redemptions directly with an ETF are only accomplished through creation unit aggregations or “baskets” of shares.
-Shares of an ETF are bought and sold at market price (not net asset value (“NAV”)).
+Purchases and redemptions directly with ETFs are only accomplished through creation unit aggregations or “baskets” of shares.
+Shares of an ETF, traded on the secondary market, are bought and sold at market price (not NAV).
 Brokerage commissions will reduce returns.
 Investment policies, management fees and other information can be found in the individual ETF’s prospectus.

-Buying or selling ETF shares on an exchange may require the payment of brokerage commissions.
+Buying or selling ETF shares on an exchange may require the payment of fees, such as brokerage commissions, and other fees to financial intermediaries.
+In addition, an investor may incur costs attributed to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the bid-ask spread).
 Due to the costs inherent in buying or selling Fund shares, frequent trading may detract significantly from investment returns.
 Investment in Fund shares may not be advisable for investors who expect to engage in frequent trading.

-In order to provide additional information regarding the intra-day value of shares of the Fund, the NYSE Arca, Inc. or a market data vendor disseminates every 15 seconds through the facilities of the Consolidated Tape Association or other widely disseminated means an updated Indicative NAV (“iNAV”) for the Fund as calculated by an information provider or market data vendor.
+In order to provide additional information regarding the intra-day value of shares of the Fund, the NYSE Arca, Inc., New York Stock Exchange or a market data vendor disseminates every 15 seconds through the facilities of the Consolidated Tape Association or other widely disseminated means an updated Indicative NAV (“iNAV”) for the Fund as calculated by an information provider or market data vendor.
 The Fund is not involved in or responsible for any aspect of the calculation or dissemination of the iNAV and makes no representation or warranty as to the accuracy of the iNAV.